rminehan/sandstone-scala-training/17_strong_types/slides5.md

 - non-empty tokens on both sides

-- tokens restricted to certain characters
+- tokens restricted to certain characters (e.g. no whitespace)

 - tokens can't start or end with certain symbols (e.g. '.')

-- no boundary whitespace
+---

+# What is a "valid" email?

+Different perspectives:

+- parsing: follows a particular pattern

+- product: is used by someone

+- security: doesn't contain an injection attack

 ---